4ykh4nCyb3r/4ykh4nCyb3r.github.io/_posts/2025-12-19-lab04_authentication.md

     ![image.png](image.png)

-> The attack with ffuf slower than with Python automation before.
+> The attack with ffuf slower than with Python automation.
 {: .prompt-warning}